smusings/GemCrafter/README.md

 GemCrafter is a personal tool designed for use with the Blizzard Entertainment video games Diablo 3.

-GemCrafter is essentially a calculator to help determine how many of each gem you will need to use to craft one max tier gem.
+GemCrafter allows a player to calculate how many gems and how much gold it would take using their current inventory to create one higher level gem.